-1. Bearing or enduring pain, difficulty, provocation, or annoyance with calmness.
+1. Bearing or enduring pain, difficulty, provocation, or annoyance with calmness: tried to remain patient when the airline announced the flight was delayed.

-2. Marked by or exhibiting calm endurance of pain, difficulty, provocation, or annoyance.
+2. Marked by or exhibiting calm endurance of pain, difficulty, provocation, or annoyance: responded to the accusations with a patient smile.

 3. Tolerant; understanding: an unfailingly patient leader and guide.